quantum-kittens/quantum-kittens.github.io/_posts/2022-06-12-CHAPTER-2-Part-2-Qubits-Superposition-and-Measurements.md

 At first glance, it may appear that the benefit of quantum superposition has vanished since you only ever get 0’s and 1’s as your outcomes, no different from classical bits.
 Enter quantum computing algorithms.

 An algorithm is basically a series of operations you perform to get a desired result.
-What a quantum computing algorithm does is manipulate the probabilities, increasing the probability associated with the desired outcome and decreasing all others. [^footnote]
+What a quantum computing algorithm does is manipulate the probabilities, increasing the probability associated with the desired outcome and decreasing all others. [^footnote] In this way, if the probability associated with the desired state hits 1, then that outcome is guaranteed, which means the behavior is no longer random.

 [^footnote]: Quantum operations are carried out by applying what are known as *quantum gates.*